 Welcome from the Director

-At Carroll High School, we are not only proud of our excellent academic tradition, but also take great pride in our athletic programs.
+At Archbishop Carroll High School, we are proud of our excellent academic tradition as well as our athletic programs.
 Our goal is to compete at the highest level while fostering sportsmanship and leadership in our student-athletes.
 Extracurricular activities provide excellent opportunities to build character.
 As we prepare tomorrow's leaders, we hope to take advantage of these moments.

 The Carroll Cross Country teams competed in the Division II Regional Championships on October 31st at Troy.
 Lead by individual champion Kevin Agnew '21, the Patriot men finished as Regional Runners-up, only ten points behind champion Waynesville.
 There were a total of 13 teams in the race with the top four teams earning a spot in the State Cross Country Championships.
 This was the 5th time in team history finishing as Regional Runner-Up and 8th time finishing in the top 2 spots.
 This was also the 15th year out of the last 18 that the men’s team has qualified to the State Championships in Division II.
 It’s the 16th men’s state qualifying team in Carroll Cross Country history and 22nd overall.